totalspectrum/spin2cpp/doc/spin.md

 ### Memory map

-The location of the clock frequency is at the standard location $10 used by TAQOZ, micropython, and most C compilers, rather than $40 as used by Spin2.
+The location of the clock frequency is at the standard location $14 used by TAQOZ, micropython, and most C compilers, rather than $44 as used by Spin2; similarly, clock mode is at $18 instead of $48.

 COG memory is also laid out differently.
 See the general compiler documentation for details of the memory map.